-The GALC is a governmental fund of GovGuam and is therefore affiliated with all GovGuam-owned and affiliated entities, including all departments and agencies of GovGuam, including GEDA, the Guam Environmental Protection Agency, and the Guam Department of Public Health and Social Services.
-During the years ended September 30, 2013 and 2012, the GALC recognized certain on-behalf payments as contributions from GovGuam, totaling \$92,185 and \$179,155, respectively, representing certain payroll and related expenditures that GovGuam paid directly on behalf of the GALC.
+The GALC is a governmental fund of GovGuam and is therefore affiliated with all GovGuamowned and affiliated entities, including all departments and agencies of GovGuam, including the Guam Economic Development Authority (GEDA), the Guam Environmental Protection Agency, and the Guam Department of Public Health and Social Services.
+During the years ended September 30, 2014 and 2013, the GALC recognized certain on-behalf payments as contributions from GovGuam, totaling \$105,985 and \$92,185, respectively, representing certain payroll and related expenditures that GovGuam paid directly on behalf of the GALC.
+These expenditures were funded through appropriations from GovGuam's Land Survey Revolving Fund in 2014 and GovGuam's General Fund in 2013.